-There are two cases that we consider.
+There are two cases to distinguish.
 One is ``general'', i.e the case of $r|s$-planes in an $n|m$-space.
-The main difficulty in this case is correct identification of the target of the map (which turns to be different from a straightforward analog of the classical situation).
-For this case, we managed to find such a correct target space; we also identified variables that serve as analogs of the classical Pl\"{u}cker coordinates and we proved that the ``super Pl\"ucker map'' that we constructed is an embedding.
+The main difficulty, in this case, is correct identification of the target of the map (which turns to be different from a straightforward analog of the classical situation).
+For this case, we found a correct target space; we also identified variables that serve as analogs of the classical Pl\"{u}cker coordinates and we proved that the ``super Pl\"ucker map'' that we constructed is an embedding.
 Another case, which we call ``algebraic'', is that of $r$-, i.e. $r|0$-planes in an $n|m$-space.
-It is distinguished from the general case because can be treated by algebraic tools that are closer to those used in the classical theory.
-We have fully investigated both cases and in particular obtained the ``super Pl\"ucker'' relations.
+It can be treated by algebraic tools that are closer to those used in the classical theory.
+We investigated both cases and in particular obtained the ``super Pl\"ucker'' relations.
 (For the algebraic case they can be obtained by two different methods and we compare these approaches.)
-Super Pl\"ucker relations can have direct application to the much sought-after ``super cluster algebras''.
-Note that a general notion of super cluster algebras algebras remains yet conjectural; different approaches have been put forward by Ovsienko~\cite{ovsienko-supercluster:2015}, Li--Mixco--Ransingh--Srivastava~\cite{srivastava:tosupercluster-2017}, and Ovsienko--Shapiro~\cite{ovsienko-shapiro:2018}.
-We have established a ``super cluster structure'' for examples of super Grassmannians such as $G_2(\R{4|1})$ and $G_2(\R{5|1})$.
-We believe it generalizes to arbitrary $G_r(\R{n|m})$.